Link-Jon/Project-IEX/README.md

 Mod Name --> Doc Writer --> docs

-(Make a pull request adding your doc if you want to help!)
+(Make a pull request adding your doc if you want to help!)\n
 Credits:

 Currrently... just me, sadly.